DinoChiesa/apigee-proxy-generator/README.md

 In either of these cases, you might want to take the extra effort to employ templates for your API proxy generation.

+## When would you NOT want to use this generator?

+Don't use this generator if you don't want to expose a limited, "curated" set of queries.
+In other words, if you want the client to continue to use the full interface for the upstream API (like BigQuery, etc)....  with all of the combinations of {verb, payload, headers, path} that are supported by that upstream system, then you can do that with Apigee, but you don't need this generator tool to support that effort.

+It's actually much simpler.

+Suppose you want to expose BigQuery to a client, and all you want to do is inject APIKey verificiation.
+For that, you would just configure the Apigee proxy to act a "passthrough proxy", meaning it would not manipulate the verb or path or payload at all.

+All the Apigee proxy would do is:
+1. verify the API key,
+2. remove the API key header,
+3. invoke the BQ Rest API with whatever verb and headers and payload the client passed to Apigee.

 ## Example Templates Included here